Please ensure Javascript is enabled for purposes of website accessibility

 Presented by Museum of Toronto

-Join Museum of Toronto for a hands-on city-building activity where participants of all ages come together to dream up the city’s future.
-Using wooden blocks and a whole lot of civic imagination, help us redesign Toronto, one piece at a time.
+Visitors joined Museum of Toronto for a hands-on city-building activity where participants of all ages came together to dream up the city’s future.
+Using wooden blocks and a whole lot of civic imagination, you helped us redesign Toronto, one piece at a time.

 Power Kids